Exemplary and Surrogate Models: Two modes of representation in biology

 Digital Object Identifier (DOI)

-Bolker, Jessica, "Exemplary and Surrogate Models: Two modes of representation in biology" (2009).
-Biological Sciences Scholarship.
-Paper 23.
+Bolker, Jessica A., "Exemplary and Surrogate Models: Two modes of representation in biology" (2009).
+Perspectives in Biology and Medicine.
+23.

 © 2009 The Johns Hopkins University Press